 After the great crash, no matter what the price point of the buyer.
 Buyers still think they want to see foreclosures.
 A foreclosure is priced below the market value.
 Buyers can often get more bang for their buck.

 You Can’t Buy a Foreclosure!

-If a property is going through the Trustee Sale, once the owner is 90 days past due the bank can issue what is called a Notice of Default.
+Once an owner is 90 days past due the bank can issue what is called a Notice of Default.
 At some point during this process your lender will turn the information about the default out to the public.
 That is where websites like RealtyTrac, Zillow and Trulia (Zillow and Trulia appear to actually get this information through RealtyTrac) pick up homes that are listed as FORECLOSURES.
-These homes are often listed on these sites with a price of half what other homes are selling for or obviously great deals.

 It May Not Be For Sale!

-This week it became painfully clear to me that the public needs to understand that those websites out there that show homes in the foreclosure process that are not for sale.
-I was cruising through Trulia and had answered a couple questions that the general public had asked to have answered, something I do occasionally. (sometimes it is fun to see out of area agents try and explain things from Central Oregon they can be pretty humorous) Then I noticed a common thread, there are a lot of buyers out there looking at these Foreclosure homes and asking for information.
-Sometimes the addresses are listed a price and even a photo, why would a buyer not think they could buy this home.
+Foreclosure is a process and not necessarily for sale.
+I was looking through Trulia and reviewed a couple questions that the general public had asked.
+I noticed a common thread, there are a lot of buyers out there looking at these Foreclosure homes and asking for information.
+These sites show addresses a price and even a photo, why would a buyer not think they could buy this home?

 Beware of Owner!